 - Lacks traction

-Cleats have three parts – the upper, the midsole, and the outsole.
-True to its name, the upper is the top part of the cleat.
+- The Upper, as you’d have guessed, is the top part of the cleat.
 It’s where the laces are tied together, allowing the shoe to give a snug and safe fit.
 Uppers are typically made out of leather or synthetic leather, and they are meant to withstand the wear and tear of playing football.

-- Molded cleats have permanently attached studs.
-That said, the whole shoe must be replaced if the studs are damaged.
-Molded cleats are not very versatile because they can only be used on one type of surface.
+- Molded cleats have permanently attached studs which means the whole shoes should be replaced is these fittings get damaged.
+These cleats are not very versatile because they can only be used on one type of surface.
 The length of their studs cannot be changed either.
 However, among all cleat types, they require the least amount of maintenance and they are also the most affordable.

 Mid-cut cleats, on the other hand, may still provide a bit of support but because of its lower fit, users will find it easier to maneuver during a game.
 Cornerbacks, mobile quarterbacks, and running backs may benefit the most with mid-cut cleats.

-Last but not least, low-cut cleats are best for players who need to be nimble on the field such as the tight ends, free safeties, and wide receivers.
+Last but not least, low-cut cleats are best for players who need to be nimble on the field such as the tight ends, free safeties, and for someone playing as a wide receiver.
 Although these cleats provide the least amount of support among all cleat cuts, it is also the most lightweight option.

-After checking the material of cleat, the next step is to try it on.
+After checking the material of cleat, the next step is to try it on while taking cognisanze of your playing position.
 Make sure that there is no more than a finger width of space in between the heel and the forefoot.

 Extra shoelaces, for example, may come in handy in case the one you’re using breaks.
 Replacements studs are great to have nearby especially if you have detachable football cleats.
-And last but not least, regular maintenance with the help of shoe protection, oils, and conditioners, will help keep your cleats in their best form.
+And last but not least, regular maintenance with the help of sole protection oils and conditioners, will help keep your cleats in their best form.

+No, baseball cleats and football cleats are not the same.
 Although both baseball and football cleats are made for the purpose of helping players get a firmer grip on the field, they are, in many ways, different from each other.
+These are the differences between them:

 Another big difference between football and baseball cleats can be found by looking at the spikes.
 Baseball cleats tend to have metal spikes to accommodate various baseball pitches that may be difficult to achieve while wearing other types of shoes.
 Football cleats, on the other hand, do not have spikes made of metal.
 Instead, most football cleats have spikes made of plastic or rubber.
 It’s also good to note that baseball cleats may also have plastic spikes.